Kirby to lead the way with provision of new Eco-Hub infrastructure

 You can stay up to date with progress on this proposal, including the latest updates and news by visiting this website on a regular basis.

-A Joint Venture between Falck Renewables and REG Power Management
+A Joint Venture between Renantis UK and REG Power Management

 SMMT (March 2021) Delivering the Triple Bottom Line: A Blueprint for the Electric Vehicle Revolution